 - All volunteers must obtain training regularly.

-- All volunteers must pass a knowledge check.
+- All volunteers must complete a knowledge check.

-- There must be 2 adults in every classroom, except Sr. High.
+- There must be 2 adults in every classroom, except Jr. and Sr. High.

 RegistrationRegistration is required in order for your child to attend Sunday school.
 Children and youth are considered registered in the program once a parent or guardian completes the registration form.
 Registration is important because it provides emergency contact information, helps the Director of Family Programming track class size, and informs us of any special needs your child may have.
 In addition, it ensures you continue to receive updates on F.F.D. programming through this year (including if and when program offerings change).

 There is no registration fee for our Sunday program.
-However, parents are asked to support the program by volunteering their time and pledging regularly once they feel that First Church is their home.
+However, parents are asked to support the program once they feel that First Church is their home by volunteering their time and pledging regularly.